ACTIVE: Continuous Similarity Search for Vessel Trajectories: Related Work

 \section{Related Work}

 \textbf{Trajectory similarity measures.} Trajectory similarity measures form the foundation of trajectory analysis.
-Dynamic Time Warping~\cite{yi1998efficient, ying2016simple} allows for flexible alignment and comparison of time-series data, accommodating variations in speed and temporal shifts.
+Dynamic Time Warping~\cite{yi1998efficient, ying2016simple} allows for flexible alignment and comparison of time-series data, accommodating variations.
 Longest Common Subsequence~\cite{vlachos2002discovering} offers robustness to noise and spatiotemporal deformations by identifying the longest subsequence shared between trajectories.
 Additionally, Fr{\'e}chet distance \cite{alt1995computing, de2013fast, agarwal2014computing} and edit distance-based measures \cite{chen2004marriage, chen2005robust, ranu2015indexing} provide nuanced assessments of trajectory similarity, considering geometric constraints and structural differences.
-The Hausdorff distance \cite{hangouet1995computation, bai2011polyline} measures how far the points of one set are from the points of the other set, considering the nearest points of one set to the other.
+The Hausdorff distance \cite{hangouet1995computation, bai2011polyline} measures how far the points of one set are from the points of the other set.
 These measures \cite{toohey2015trajectory, magdy2015review} serve as the cornerstone for trajectory analysis.
 However, these measures fail to consider the significance of individual points, the trends within historical trajectories, and the future movement patterns of objects.

-\textbf{Learning-based trajectory similarity computation.} Recent advancements in trajectory similarity search have explored learning-based approaches~\cite{li2018deep, fu2020trembr, liu2020representation, deng2022efficient, fang2022spatio, mao2022jointly, li2024clear} to improve the accuracy and efficiency of similarity computations.
-These methods often leverage deep learning models to automatically learn representations of trajectories from raw spatiotemporal data.
-Learning-based methods have shown promise in domains such as human mobility, vehicle tracking, and pedestrian movement, where patterns are more structured and predictable.